JuliaLang/julia/stdlib/REPL/docs/src/index.md

 menu = MultiSelectMenu(options)

 # `request` returns a `Set` of selected indices
-# if the menu us canceled (ctrl-c or q), return an empty set
+# if the menu is canceled by pressing 'q' return an empty set
 choices = request("Select the fruits you like:", menu)

 if length(choices) > 0